zhenkewu/CFRL/docs/source/customizations/custom_agents.rst

             return actions

-On the other hand, the following agent will not be compatible with CFRL because its :code:`act()` does not have :code:`uat` in its argument list.
+On the other hand, the following agent will not be compatible with PyCFRL because its :code:`act()` does not have :code:`uat` in its argument list.
 :code:`uat` should be included in the argument list here to ensure compatibility even though it is not used in the function.